girlbossceo/conduwuit/docs/troubleshooting.md

 ## RocksDB / database issues

-#### Direct IO

-Some filesystems may not like RocksDB using [Direct IO](https://github.com/facebook/rocksdb/wiki/Direct-IO).
-Direct IO is for non-buffered I/O which improves conduwuit performance and reduces system CPU usage, but at least FUSE and possibly ZFS are filesystems potentially known to not like this.
-See the [example config](configuration/examples.md) for disabling it if needed.
-Issues from Direct IO on unsupported filesystems are usually shown as startup errors.

 #### Database corruption

 If your database is corrupted *and* is failing to start (e.g. checksum